mdiplacido/piosk/README.md

 # piosk

 A simple framework for delivering images to a **Raspberry Pi** powered kiosk.
-Images are delivered to the kiosk over bluetooth from a **Windows** "Producer"
+Images are delivered to the kiosk over wifi to a raspberry pi hot-spot from an electron screen-capture "Producer".
+For security concerns the raspberry pi does not have to be on the Internet.

 ## What's included